Busting Emergency Stop Myths

 If an emergency stop device is to be interfaced into the control system, it should not reduce the level of performance of the safety function (see section 6.1 and Annex C).

-NFPA 79 deals with the electrical functions of the emergency stop function which is not directly relevant to this article, so that is why I haven’t quoted directly from that document here.
+NFPA 79 deals with the electrical aspects of the emergency stop function, which is not directly relevant to this article, so I haven’t quoted directly from that document.

-As you can clearly see, the essential definitions of these devices in the US and Canada match very closely, although the US does not specifically use the term ‘complementary protective measures’.
+As you can see, the essential definitions of these devices in the US and Canada match very closely, although the US does not specifically use the term ‘complementary protective measures.

 Myth #2 – Cycle Stop And Emergency Stop Are Equivalent

-Cycle stop is a control system command function that is used to bring the machine cycle to a graceful stop at the end of the current cycle.
-The machine is still fully operable and may still be in automatic mode at the completion of this stop.
+Cycle stop is a control system command function that brings the machine cycle to a graceful stop at the end of the current cycle.
+The machine is still fully operable and may still be in automatic mode after this stop.

 Again, referring to ANSI B11-2008: